Labbeti/conette-audio-captioning/README.md

 print(candidate)
 ```

 The model can also accept several audio files at the same time (list[str]), or a list of pre-loaded audio files (list[Tensor]).
-IN this second case you also need to provide the sampling rate of this files:
+In this second case you also need to provide the sampling rate of this files:

 ```py
 import torchaudio